 The scope of undergraduate studies in USA

 An undergraduate degree introduces the students to a basic understanding of the subjects.
 This helps lay the foundation for future studies or the right employment for those who choose to work.
 While there is a lesser focus on research (which is picked up later in a Master’s program), the curriculum allows you to explore various subjects.
-The undergraduate courses in the US are quite flexible.
-If you are still undecided about a major or specialization, you can continue to explore the subjects until you are sure of the same.
+If you are undecided about a major or specialization, you can continue to explore the subjects until you are sure of the same.

 There are quite a few students who would like to pursue employment right out of college and picking the right major will most certainly play a part in being successful.
 For instance, biomedical engineering is a sought-after program and the four-year programs give you what you need to make the right impact in the pharmaceutical industry.